-The Annual Average Two-Way Daily Flow (AADF) of traffic for 5 years for the A9 between North Kessock Bridge and Nigg Roundabout is described (between 2014 and 2018) and shown in Table 5.6.4.
+The Annual Average Two-Way Daily Flow (AADF) of traffic for 5 years for the A9 between North Kessock Bridge and Nigg Roundabout, the A832 to Cromarty and the B9169 to Cromarty (between 2014 and 2018) are shown in Table 5.6.4.
 The table provides a summary for bicycles, cars, motorbikes, light goods vehicles (LGVs) and heavy goods vehicles (HGVs).
-Similarly, the two-way Average Annual Weekly Traffic (AAWT) for the B9175 is described in Table 5.6.4.
-The data collected for the B9175 was sourced from an EIAR produced by EnviroCentre (EnviroCentre, 2019) for the Nigg Energy Park.
-The table provides a summary of the AAWT for all vehicles (i.e. bicycle, motorbike, cars, buses and LGVs) and HGVs.

-It should be noted that numerous minor roads join onto all roads from both the east and west but have not been considered in this assessment.
+It should be noted that numerous minor roads join onto all roads from both the east and west, but no public data is available for them.